Alıncalı

 Alıncalı (also, Alyndzhaly) is a village in the Samukh Rayon of Azerbaijan.

 There are 8 airports near Alıncalı, of which two are larger airports.
-The closest airport in Azerbaijan is Ganja Airport in a distance of 4 mi (or 6 km), South-West.
+The closest airport in Azerbaijan is Ganja Airport, which is a distance of 4 mi (or 6 km), South-West.

 There are several Unesco world heritage sites nearby.
-The closest heritage site is Monasteries of Haghpat and Sanahin in Armenia at a distance of 90 mi (or 145 km).
+The closest heritage site is the Monasteries of Haghpat and Sanahin in Armenia at a distance of 90 mi (or 145 km).